purplesusan/cadence-client/docs/workflows.md

 `Workflow.newActivityStub` returns a client-side stub that implements an activity interface.
 It takes activity type and activity options as arguments.
-Activity options are needed only if some of the required timeouts are not specified through the @ActivityMethod annotation.
+Activity options are needed only if some of the required timeouts are not specified through the `@ActivityMethod` annotation.

 Calling a method on this interface invokes an activity that implements this method.
 An activity invocation synchronously blocks until the activity completes, fails, or times out.
 Even if activity execution takes a few months, the workflow code still sees it as a single synchronous invocation.
-Isn't it great?
-I doesn't matter what happens to the processes that host the workflow.
-The business logic code just sees a single method call.
+It doesn't matter what happens to the processes that host the workflow; the business logic code sees a single method call.
 ```java
 public class FileProcessingWorkflowImpl implements FileProcessingWorkflow {